+Keep me cavity-free?
 If you want your child’s teeth to remain strong and healthy throughout their adolescent and adult years, it’s important that they learn how to properly brush, floss, and maintain proper oral health care.
 In the event that your child doesn’t take care of their teeth during their formative years, cavities are more likely.
 Which can be very detrimental to the quality of your child’s teeth.
-If you want your child to be cavity-free, there are a number of guidelines that you should follow.
+If you really want your child to be cavity-free, there are a number of rules that you should follow.

 While cavities can occur at any point in life.
 They are surprisingly common among younger kids and adolescents because of poor oral hygiene habits.
-When the decay on your child’s teeth has progressed to the point where one or more cavities have developed, the only way to fix this problem is by filling the cavities, which will restore the affected teeth to their normal appearance.
-If cavities are ever left untreated for a lengthy period of time, the decay will invariably continue, which means that it’s possible for the nerve inside of the tooth to be affected.
+When the decay on your child’s teeth has progressed to the point where one or more have developed, the only way to fix this problem is by filling the cavity, which will restore the affected teeth to their normal appearance.
+If they are ever left untreated for a lengthy period, the ruination will invariably continue, which means that the nerve inside of the tooth can be affected.

 At this point, the only option is to undergo a root canal procedure, which can be painful for younger children and adolescents.
-As such, it’s important that your child learns about oral hygiene while they are still young.
+As such, your child must learn about oral hygiene while they are still young.
 Any cavities should also be filled as soon as they are detected to prevent needing a root canal.

 Primary Causes of a Cavity

-Cavities are caused by a number of issues, the primary of which involves poor oral hygiene.
-Certain kids can also be more prone to cavities than others merely because their teeth are weaker.
+Cavities are caused by several issues, the primary of which involves poor oral hygiene.
+Certain kids can also be more prone than others merely because their teeth are weaker.
 Most children who suffer from cavities do so because of poor eating habits.
-If your child tends to eat substantial amounts of sugary food and beverages, they’ll have a much higher chance of suffering from cavities than a child who eats a balanced diet that also includes high amounts of fruits, vegetables, and other healthy foods.
+If your child tends to eat substantial amounts of sugary food and beverages, they’ll have a much higher chance of suffering from tooth decay than a child who eats a balanced diet that also includes high amounts of fruits, vegetables, and other healthy foods.

 It’s also essential that your child doesn’t drink any sugary drinks or milk in the few hours before they go to bed at night.
 These beverages can stay on your child’s teeth for too long if they are consumed right before bed.
 If your child needs to drink something before bedtime, make sure that they stick to water.
-When looking at inadequate oral hygiene, the main causes of cavities involve a lack of brushing and flossing.
-If your child doesn’t brush their teeth twice each day and floss regularly, it’s likely that they will have a higher risk of developing cavities in one or more teeth.
+When looking at inadequate oral hygiene, the main causes of tooth decay involve a lack of brushing and flossing.
+If your child doesn’t brush their teeth twice each day and floss regularly, they will likely have a higher risk of developing cavities in one or more teeth.

 Signs That Your Child May Be Suffering From Cavities

-If you want your child to avoid needing a root canal, it’s important that their cavities are caught and treated early.
+If you want your child to avoid needing a root canal, their cavities must be caught and treated early.
 There are numerous signs and symptoms of cavities that will help you identify the presence of decay before it’s worsened too much.
 The most common sign that a cavity has developed is tooth sensitivity.
 Which is particularly common with sugary foods as well as hot and cold foods.
 The presence of tooth sensitivity will typically feel like minor pain in the affected tooth.
 Since tooth sensitivity can occur for any number of reasons.

 It’s recommended that your child uses special toothpaste that’s designed to combat tooth sensitivity.
-If this toothpaste doesn’t provide the anticipated relief, it’s likely that one or more cavities have developed.
-Bad breath is also a typical sign of cavities.
-It’s important to understand that cavities are mainly caused by the buildup of bacteria.
+If this toothpaste doesn’t provide the anticipated relief, one or more oral health issues will have likely developed.
+Bad breath is also a typical sign of tooth decay.
+It’s important to understand that issues are mainly caused by the buildup of bacteria.
 This buildup can cause you to experience bad breath.
-In many cases, bad breath is a sign of substantial decay, which means that any cavities have likely progressed to the point where a root canal could be necessary.
+In many cases, bad breath is a sign of substantial decay, which means that any tooth decay will have likely progressed to the point where a root canal could be necessary.

-The best way to reduce bacteria and further decay is by brushing and flossing on a regular basis.
+The best way to reduce bacteria and further decay is by brushing and flossing regularly.
 By getting rid of some of the harmful bacteria, it’s much less likely that bad breath will occur.
 Some of the additional signs and symptoms of cavities include holes or dark spots on the teeth, toothaches, or a cracked tooth.
 If you find that your child is suffering from any of these symptoms, immediate dental care is recommended.

 Now that you know more about a cavity and the danger posed to your child, call our dental offices today.
 You can schedule a complimentary consultation with Dr. Papandreas.